IgorFreik/Kotlin_Code_Completion/README.md

 # Kotlin Code Completion with Phi-1.5

-A Python project for fine-tuning language models (specifically Phi-1.5) on code completion tasks for underrepresented programming languages, with a focus on Kotlin.
+A Python package for fine-tuning language models (specifically Phi-1.5) on code completion tasks for underrepresented programming languages, with a focus on Kotlin.

 ## Overview